kerialexander/ai-case-study/Akasa_AI_Case_Study.md

 To enhance the impact of the real-time feedback solution, Akasa is advised to integrate it seamlessly into existing EMR platforms.
 The incorporation of the new service within built-in remediation queues, akin to a help menu, would provide a user-friendly experience for healthcare providers.
 This approach ensures that the feedback system becomes an integral part of the provider's workflow, offering guidance and assistance at the point of care.

 By overlaying the real-time feedback solution on EMR platforms, Akasa can streamline the user experience, making it easily accessible and actionable for providers.
 The goal is to empower healthcare professionals with instant insights into documentation practices, thereby mitigating issues that lead to claim rejections.
 This user-centric approach aligns with Akasa's commitment to enhancing operational efficiency and promoting collaborative solutions within the healthcare landscape.

+Note: ChatGPT was utilized to assist with the formatting of this case study.

 ## References